FERMENTATION

 SPONTANEOUS AND CULTURE-DEPENDENT FERMENTATION PROCESSES

 There are two main ways that food can be fermented.
-The first method is natural fermentation, also known as "spontaneous fermentation," where the microorganisms necessary for fermentation are already present in the raw food or the environment where it's processed.
+The first method is natural fermentation, also known as "spontaneous fermentation," in which the microorganisms necessary for fermentation are already present in the raw food or in the environment where it's processed.
 Some examples of foods made this way are sauerkraut, kimchi, and certain types of fermented soy products.
-The second method is the use of starter cultures, which are specific microorganisms added to the food to initiate fermentation.
+The second method is the use of starter cultures, specific microorganisms added to food to initiate fermentation.
 This process is known as "culture-dependent fermentation."
 Some examples of foods made this way are kefir and kombucha.

 During the fermentation process, microorganisms transform macronutrients present in the food substrate into simpler and often characteristically unique components (e.g., carbohydrates into alcohols, proteins into peptides).
 This is done through the work of enzymes whose production is specific to the type of microorganism.
 Therefore, different species of microorganisms are used to produce different types of food products.
 The commonly used microorganisms in food fermentation are lactic acid bacteria, yeast, and molds.